About Us

 Laurie has been professionally training dogs since 2013, when she began assisting a local trainer and teaching puppy classes.
 She was mentored by some of the best trainers in the area – Tanzi at Dog Crazy Lady; Liz, Jackie, and Jen at The Coventry School; and Meghan at Canine Lifestyle Academy.

 Laurie’s specialty is helping people enjoy their wild and crazy adolescent dogs, and she is passionate about teaching clients how to connect and communicate with their puppies and dogs through training games and play.
+She understands how difficult it is to raise a baby and a toddler with a dog in the home, and loves helping families prepare their dogs for life with children.

 Laurie is a Certified Professional Dog Trainer (CPDT-KA), a Fear Free Certified Professional (FFCP), and a Family Paws Parent Educator (FPPE).
 She is a member of the Animal Positive Coalition (APC) and the Pet Professional Guild (PPG), and takes continuing education classes year-round to stay up to date in her dog behavior knowledge.